 This article in the “How VPNs Work” series describes how a shared key exchange works.
 If you’re already lost, don’t panic!
-This series of articles is written to explain the concepts and methods behind VPNs without requiring a deep dive into the mathematics that powers them.
+This series of articles explains the concepts and methods behind VPNs without requiring a deep dive into the mathematics that powers them.

-If you’re completely new to the concept of VPNs, check out this introduction.
-If you already know a little about the how VPNs work and want to know a little more, this series is for you.
-Each article addresses one aspect of the means by which a VPN helps to secure data by telling a story which serves as a metaphor of the logical mechanisms involved.
-These stories involve two people, Adam and Burt, trying to keep a secret and a third person, Cesar, trying to nefariously discover their secret.
-Since VPNs have no perfect physical world equivalent, there may be some elements that stretch the bounds of credibility (for example, Cesar has access to a duplicator ray).
+If you’re entirely new to the concept of VPNs, check out this introduction.
+If you already know a little about how VPNs work and want to know a little more, this series is for you.
+Each article addresses one aspect of how a VPN helps secure data by telling a story that serves as a metaphor for the logical mechanisms involved.
+These stories involve Adam and Burt trying to keep a secret and a third person, Cesar, trying to discover their secret nefariously.
+Since VPNs have no perfect physical world equivalent, some elements may stretch the bounds of credibility (for example, Cesar has access to a duplicator ray).
 Remember, it’s just a story…

-Each article also has expandable sections (indicated with the gear icon) which contain a slightly more in-depth explanation that is somewhat more technical but still avoids getting too lost in the mathematics.
-These sections tie the events of the story a little more to the components or steps of encryption or authentication but are not required to get a basic understanding of the topic.
+Each article also has expandable sections (indicated with the gear icon), which contain a slightly more in-depth explanation that is somewhat more technical but still avoids getting too lost in mathematics.
+These sections tie the story’s events a little more to the components or steps of encryption or authentication but are not required to get a basic understanding of the topic.

 Shared Key Exchange

 In earlier adventures, our friends Adam and Burt have tried to keep their comic book project secret from Cesar’s snooping by securing the messages they exchange with a shared key and a more elaborate public-/private-key pair system.
 Each system has its strengths and weaknesses.
 But the boys need a break from this project, and lucky for them, there’s a fair going on nearby.
-They enter the chili cook-off, and, because they love keeping their creations secret, they devise a way of keeping their recipe secret, even as they prepare it in front of onlookers.
-In fact, the recipe will be so secure, even they won’t know it!
+They enter the chili cook-off, and because they love keeping their creations secret, they devise a way of keeping their recipe secret, even as they prepare it in front of onlookers.
+The recipe will be so secure; even they won’t know it!

 A Well-Known Starting Point

-To pull this feat off, Adam and Burt will each need to come up with a portion of the recipe without knowing anything about what the other has contributed.
+To pull this feat off, Adam and Burt will each need to develop a portion of the recipe without knowing anything about what the other has contributed.
 If neither of them knows the whole recipe, neither can reveal it.
-They do, though, agree on a common base of ingredients (a mixture of tomato base, chili seasoning, beef, and beans).
+However, they agree on a common base of ingredients (a mixture of tomato base, chili seasoning, beef, and beans).
 There’s no need to keep this part secret–most of the other contestants start with a similar base, so they gain little in spending the effort to obscure these ingredients.

 The fact that the two parties can start with this negotiation over an insecure, public medium is one of the core and clever ideas behind this method of initiating encryption.
 Before any encryption can occur, there needs to be some unencrypted traffic between peers, otherwise, neither will know how to decrypt any future messages.
 This initial step lets one host tell another that it wishes to begin a negotiation of an encryption method by offering a couple of initial values to a well-known mathematical formula (which, in this example, is the base of the chili).
 The real magic comes in the next steps.